Finance Montréal’s FSI Award for Best Sustainable Development Report

-This annual competition launched in the spring of 2013 aims to promote excellence in sustainable development reporting among Canadian companies.
+This annual competition launched by the FSI in the spring of 2013 aims to promote excellence in sustainable development reporting among Canadian companies.
 It is conducted in collaboration with university students, who determine their own evaluation criteria for specific industry sectors.
 The awards for best sustainable development report for each sector are announced during a luncheon-conference.
+Find out more.

 Sustainable Investment Professional Certification (SIPC)

 The FSI is the originator of this online certification program, which was launched in the fall of 2011 and is administered by the John Molson Executive Centre at Concordia University.
-SIPC is made up of five online courses.
-Each consists of online lectures, readings, training sessions and case-study assignments.
+Finance Montréal will continue to promote the SIPC across its network.
+The SIPC is made up of five online courses, each consisting of online lectures, readings, training sessions and case-study assignments.
 They’re designed to provide with context and help you understand concepts of environmental, social, financial and ethical sustainability in real-world settings.
 The program must be completed over a 12-month period and corresponds to approximately 80 hours of study.
 Registration is every 2nd and 15th of each month.
 The program content is offered in English and qualifies for continuing education credits with the CFA Institute.
 The admission requirements are to have at least one year of work experience, an undergraduate degree in a relevant discipline and a keen desire to learn and implement sustainability programs.
+Find out more.

 COLLABORATIONS AND PARTNERSHIPS

-The FSI is proud to join forces with renowned organizations in achieving its mission to encourage financial institutions to evolve their “traditional” investment practices by integrating ESG criteria into investment analysis, selection, and management, all with a view to sustainable development.
-The FSI’s commitments and initiatives have rapidly attracted the support of some of Montreal’s largest financial institutions.
+Finance Montréal’s FSI is proud to join forces with renowned organizations in achieving its mission to encourage financial institutions to evolve their “traditional” investment practices by integrating ESG criteria into investment analysis, selection, and management, all with a view to sustainable development.

-The FSI offers several sponsorship, collaboration, and partnership options to organizations that share the same vision and pursue similar objectives.
-For more information about collaboration and partnership opportunities with the FSI or about sponsoring its activities, contact us at email@example.com.
+Finance Montréal’s FSI offers several sponsorship, collaboration, and partnership options to organizations that share the same vision and pursue similar objectives.
+For more information about collaboration and partnership opportunities, contact us at firstname.lastname@example.org.

 Created in January 2010, the Finance and Sustainability Initiative was born of its members’ desire to have ESG criteria integrated into investment best practices.
 The FSI brings together over 100 members of the financial, university, and business communities.
 Through its commitment and initiative, the organization has rapidly attracted the support of some of Montreal’s largest financial institutions.